Introduction to Theology

 Upon successful completion of this unit, students will be able to:

 - Explain the nature and scope of Christian theology as a critical discipline, identifying the main fields of Christian thought;

 - Discuss critically the contribution of the major sources for theology: revelation, scripture, tradition, reason, experience, culture and praxis;

-- (and for postgraduates) Develop basic research skills so as to explore other primary elements within Christian faith.
+- Develop basic research skills so as to explore other primary elements within Christian faith.

 Karl Barth, Evangelical Theology: An Introduction.
 Grand Rapids Michigan: Eerdmans, 1963, 1996.

 John R. Franke, Manifold Witness:The Plurality of Truth.
 Nashville TN: Abingdon, 2009.